mortezaaghajanzadeh/theme-academic-cv/content/authors/_index.md

 ---
+cms_exclude: true

-# To publish author profile pages, remove all the `build` and `cascade` settings below.
+# To publish author profile pages, remove all of the `build` and `cascade` settings below.
 build:
   render: never
 cascade: